hjunior29/video-text-remover/README.md

 ### False Positives

-**Problem**: Non-subtitle text is being removed (signs, UI elements, etc.)
+**Problem**: Non-text text is being removed (signs, UI elements, etc.)

 **Solutions**:
 - Increase `conf_threshold` to 0.35-0.45 for more conservative detection
-- Model is trained specifically for subtitle-style text, but may occasionally detect other overlays
+- Model is trained specifically for text-style text, but may occasionally detect other overlays
 - Report persistent false positives for model improvement

 ### Processing Too Slow